-The Mental Health Docket serves individuals with severe and persistent mental illness and co-occurring disorders.
-Modeled after drug court dockets and developed in response to the high numbers of people with mental illnesses in the criminal justice system, mental health courts divert defendants with mental illness into judicially supervised, community-based treatment.
+The Mental Health Docket serves individuals with severe and persistent mental illness and co-occurring substance disorders.
+Modeled after drug court dockets and developed in response to the high numbers of people with mental illnesses in the criminal justice system, mental health courts divert defendants with mental illness and co-cooccurring disorders into judicially supervised, community-based treatment.